-Now, let $T$ be an iso-unique Grundy total domination forest with no isolated vertices and no open twins, and let $S$ be a Grundy total dominating sequence of $T$.
+Now, let $T$ be an iso-unique Grundy total domination tree with no open twins, and let $S$ be a Grundy total dominating sequence of $T$.
 Assume that on the contrary, $\ggrt(T)<n(T)$, and let $v\in V(T)$ be a vertex, which is not in $S$.
 Given the bipartition $V(T)=A+B$, we may assume that $v\in B$.
-In addition, by the observation above, we may assume without loss of generality that $S=S_A\oplus S_B$, where $S_A$ (respectively $S_B$) is the subsequence of $S$ of the vertices in $S$ that belong to $A$ (respectively $B$).
+In addition, by the observation above, we may assume without loss of generality that $S=S_A\oplus S_B$, where $S_A$ (respectively $S_B$) is the subsequence of the vertices in $S$ that belong to $A$ (respectively $B$).
 Let $S_B=(u_1,\ldots,u_b)$.
-Since $T$ has no isolated vertices, $v$ has at least one neighbor, and let $w$ be the neighbor of $v$, which is t-footprinted as the latest with respect to $S$ among all vertices in $N(v)$.
+Let $w$ be the neighbor of $v$, which is t-footprinted as the latest with respect to $S$ among all vertices in $N(v)$.
 Let $u_j$ be the t-footprinter of $w$.
 Clearly, $u_j\in B$.
 Now, it is easy to see that the sequence $S'$ obtained from $S$ by replacing $u_j$ with $v$ is also an open neighborhood sequence.
 Indeed, the initial segment $S_A\oplus (u_1,\ldots,u_{j-1})$ is the same in both sequences, $v$ footprints $w$, and since $\cup_{i=1}^{j-1}N(u_i)\cup \{v\}\subseteq \cup_{i=1}^{j}N(u_i)$, the remainder of $S'$ is also an open neighborhood sequence.

-Let $C$ be the center of the component $T'$ of $T$, which contains $v$.
-Note that $C$ consists of either a vertex $c$ or two adjacent vertices $c$ and $c'$, and we consider the following measure for a set $U\subseteq V(T')$: which represents the sum of distances of vertices in $U$ from the center.
+Let $C$ be the center of $T$.
+Note that $C$ consists of either a vertex $c$ or two adjacent vertices $c$ and $c'$, and we consider the following measure for a set $U\subseteq V(T)$: which represents the sum of distances of vertices in $U$ from the center.
 (In the case when $C=\{c\}$, the above calculation simplifies, but formally, we may let $c'=c$ and use the same formula.)
-It is clear that for every automorphism of $T'$, which maps a subset $U$ onto a subset $U'$, the equality $m(U)=m(U')$ holds.
+It is clear that for every automorphism of $T$, which maps a subset $U$ onto a subset $U'$, the equality $m(U)=m(U')$ holds.
 Therefore, since there is an automorphism that maps the $\ggrt(T)$-set $S$ to $S'$, we infer that $v$ and $u_j$ must be at the same distance from the center $C$, while their common neighbor $w$ is closer by $1$ to the center than each of $v$ and $u_j$.
 It is also clear that $v$ and $u_j$ are not leaves, since $T$ has no open twins.